Praveenkumar5048/sports-tracker/README.md

 ## Note on Cookies
 -This application uses cookies to enhance user experience.
 Cookies are employed for storing the users favourite teams list instead of using a database.

+## API Usage
+This application provides up-to-date ongoing cricket match results and information.
+I have used the [Cricbuzz Cricket API](https://rapidapi.com/cricketapilive/api/cricbuzz-cricket) to fetch live cricket-related data.